Dyme-A-Duzin: 2012–2013: Phony Ppl, Warner Bros. Records & A Portrait Of Donnovan

-2014–2015: Hip Hope, Independence, That Chicken
+2014–2015: Hip Hope, Independence, That Chicken, Conflicts

+In March 2014, Dyme-A-Duzin did an interview with MsDramaTv and said he wasn't on speaking terms with Joey Badass.
+The two would have a quick back and forth on twitter before Joey would delete his tweet aimed at Dymes later in the year in August.
 In April 2014, Dyme-A-Duzin was feature in Puma’s ‘The Shoestring Xperience’ along with international pop group/producers We Are Twin.
 In September 2014 Dyme-A-Duzin released his fifth mixtape titled Hip Hope.
 The mixtape featured collaborations with Casey Veggies, Raz Fresco, Kehlani and more.
 Dyme-A-Duzin signed to Atlantic Records in 2014.